griffinfarrow/OXCEP-Precision-Dentistry/README.md

 ## Course Content

 The course content is provided in the `course_content/` directory.
 We briefly summarise the course syllabus and the activities you will be asked to do below.
 Please note that the exact content may differ slightly from the sessions, depending on time and resources.

-### <u> Precision Dental Medicine (3 practical coding sessions) </u>

-<u> Session 1: Introduction </u>

-* Introduction to machine learning and data science for healthcare
-* What is a decision tree, random forest and machine learning model?
-* Python and `pandas` basics
-* Training a machine learning model from scratch

-<b> Homework</b>: You will be asked to train a random forest machine learning model to predict HPV status from mRNA data of head and neck squamous cell carcinoma, including loading and preprocessing the data using the `pandas` library

-<u> Session 2: Evaluating Machine Learning Models </u>

-* You will be shown how to evaluate machine learning models in terms of accuracy, specificity/sensistivity and the receiver operating characteristic curve
-* You will be shown how to use SHAP values to perform biomarker discovery
-* You will use this to build a biomarker panel to identify HPV status from mRNA data

-<b> Homework</b>: You will be asked to build a random forest model to predict subtypes of prostate adenocarcinoma, using mRNA data from TCGA.
-You will then evaluate these models and build a biomarker panel to better test for these subtypes.

-<u> Session 3: Survival Analysis </u>

-* You will be shown how to use the `lifelines` library to do survival analysis
-* You will plot Kaplan-Meier curves to compare the survival outcomes of the subtypes you found in the previous homework
-* We will discuss the ethical and broader implications of using AI and machine learning in personalised Medicine

 ### <u> Precision Medicine (5 practical coding sessions) </u>